Turkey's drone army explores African arms sales - ExBulletin

 Angola became the latest to express interest in unmanned aerial vehicles (UAVs) during Erdogan’s first visit to the southern African country in October.

-Turkey also signed a military cooperation pledge in August with Ethiopian Prime Minister Abiy Ahmed, who has been involved in a war with Tigrayan rebels for a year.
+Turkey also signed a military cooperation commitment with the Ethiopian Prime Minister in August.
+Abiy Ahmed, who has been embroiled in a war against the Tigrayan rebels for a year.

 “The most important sector is the defense sector because it is a new asset.
-Turkey has pushed this sector a lot, especially drones,” Federico Donelli, researcher in international relations at the university, told AFP. from Genoa.
+Turkey has pushed this sector a lot, in particular drones ”, Federico donelli, researcher in international relations at the University of Genoa, said AFP.

 “Everyone asks questions about drones”